tassoneroberto/bungy-jump-into-abyss/README.md

 1. Extract the file `.\original_installers\BungyJumpIntoAbyss.zip`.

+2. Patch the assets

+    - Options 1: use the already patched file

+        Replace the file `.\BungyJumpIntoAbyss_Data\resources.assets` with [this file](<https://github.com/tassoneroberto/BungyJumpIntoAbyss/releases/download/v0.1/resources.assets>).

+    - Option 2: patch the single assets manually

-2. From `AssetBundleExtractor` go to `File -> Open` and select the extracted file `.\BungyJumpIntoAbyss_Data\resources.assets`.
+        From `AssetBundleExtractor` go to `File -> Open` and select the extracted file `.\BungyJumpIntoAbyss_Data\resources.assets`.
         Follow the same procedure used for the Android version (step 2.) to patch the text assets.
         When all the files are patched go to `File -> Apply and Save All`.
 Replace the original file `.\BungyJumpIntoAbyss_Data\resources.assets` with the modded one.
 Keep the same name otherwise it will not work.

 Note: gamesave will be located in `C:\Users\{USER}\AppData\LocalLow\kokoromati\バンジージャンプ イントゥ アビス`.